You apply, you wait, and ultimately, you are accepted.

 2. Am I selling myself short at all?

-Beyond that, you have nothing to lose by calling each school you are considering and asking their Admissions and/or Financial Aid team, in a very nice, professional manner, “do you have any more money for me?”
+Beyond that, you have nothing to lose by calling each school you are considering and asking their Admissions and/or Financial Aid team, in a very nice, professional manner, “is it possible to receive more financial aid?”

 They may not be able to adjust your individual aid offer, but it can’t hurt to ask.
 And, in some cases, they may be willing to help you make ends meet.